okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-sign-in-soc-idp/go/integrationsteps.md

 </div>

-### Step 4: User clicks on the Facebook IdP link
+### Step 4: Click on the sign-in with Facebook link

-When the user clicks the Facebook IdP link, initially they are sent to the Okta org using the link provided in the `IdentityProvider's` `HRef` property.
+When the user clicks the Facebook IdP link, initially they are sent to the Okta org using the link provided in the `IdentityProvider` object's `HRef` property.
 At the Org, the request gets routed to Facebook for user sign-in.
 You don't need to implement additional code changes to perform this step.

-### Step 5: User signs in to Facebook
+### Step 5: Sign in with Facebook

 After the user clicks on the sign-in link, the browser should redirect to a sign-in page hosted by Facebook.
 The credentials you enter originates from a test user that you configured in [Set up your Okta org (for social identity providers)](/docs/guides/oie-embedded-common-org-setup/go/main/#set-up-your-okta-org-for-social-identity-providers).
 You don't need to make any code changes in your app to perform this step.